-It is important for a patent writer to completely understand the elements of the invention.
+Patent writing is creating the written and drawn content necessary for a patent application for an invention.
+It is important for a patent writer to completely understand all of the elements of the invention.
 If successful, patent applications result in new legal rights being issued in the form of a patent.
-These new legal rights are intellectual property rights used to control the manufacturing, using, and selling of the protected invention or product.
+These new legal rights are intellectual property legal rights used to control the manufacturing, using, and selling of the protected invention or product.
 Patents are written so a person skilled in the art of the invention can make and use the invention.
 The patent application writing process often includes technical language that a patent writer likely has familiarity with.
-Check out our patent dos and don’ts.

 Not only does the written description of patent applications have to contain the specifications and details, it also must incorporate any drawings, figures, or flowcharts needed to understand the invention.
-Patent drawings are typically simple line drawings that lay out the invention’s elements.
-Often the drawings will also reveal how the invention is used in a clearer manner than the written specifications.
+Patent drawings are typically single line drawings that lay out the invention’s elements and the relationships between them.
+Often the drawings will also reveal how the invention is made or used in a clearer manner than the written specifications.

 Having a patent application writer can make all the difference.
 A USPTO patent agent or patent attorney completing the research along with comprehensively writing the application before filing can save the inventor a lot of time and money during patent prosecution.
 Patent prosecution is the last step in seeking patent protection for your invention, and it occurs after an invention is patent pending.
 For the most successful outcome to occur, filing a concise and clear application with comprehensive specifications, claims, and drawings is necessary.
 This is where having a professional patent writer like a licensed patent agent or patent attorney comes into play.